sarahamer13/reading-notes/README.md

 *This is where I'm going to put my reading assignments.*

-**Growth Mindset is I never give up and stay focused on the final outcome.**
+**Growth Mindset is being open to embrace challanges and having strong desire to learn new ideas.**

 **Reminders to stay in a growth mindset:**
 1. Ask for help if you need to, you don't need to figure out everything on your own